Sanchochx/coffee_bros/context/arch_status.md

     - Handles scores beyond 99999 by expanding width automatically
   - **HUD positioning:**
     - Score at (10, 10) - top-left corner
-    - Lives display below at (10, 50) - to be improved in US-032
+    - Lives display in top-right - implemented in US-032
-    - Powerup timer at (10, 90) when active - to be improved in US-033
+    - Powerup timer at (10, 50) when active - to be improved in US-033
     - HUD elements rendered after all sprites to appear on top
     - HUD rendering uses screen coordinates (not affected by camera_x offset)
   - **Integration with existing systems:**